 3 Types of Cache to Delete on Your Mac

-- The System Cache
+The System Cache

-- The Browser Cache
+The Browser Cache

-- The User Cache
+The User Cache

 What are the best hacks to clean junk files?

-Though OS X offers amazing maintenance features, including automatic emptying of temporary files, yet some of them may take your hard drive space.
-Usually, it happens when you shut down your computer going to bed.
-The early morning is the time when the system monitors all the temp files and cleans them out.
-Hence, every time you neglect the sleep mode, you grow a number of temp files in your Library folder; the performance drops down due to the lacks of space/memory.
+macOS offers amazing maintenance features, including automatic emptying of locations with temporary files as they may take some hard drive space.
+They appear when a user shuts down the computer, say, at night.
+The early morning is the time when the system monitors temp files and cleans them out.
+Every time you neglect the sleep mode, you grow a number of temp files in your Library folder; the performance drops down due to the lacks of space/memory.

 Bonus Tip #2: Make Use of Mac Log Cleaner